669 words

 Troubleshooting archive_file Issues#

 Terraform acting up?
-Here’s how to fix common archive_file headaches:
+Queen, take a breath.
+Here’s how to fix the usual archive_file headaches:

 1️⃣ Incorrect Source Path → Check your file paths!
 Use ${path.module} to avoid mistakes.